it-blueprints/sysagent/README.md

   @Override
   public String getCron() {
-    //This job will be triggered at midnight everyday.
-Note the leftmost value is for a minute. return "0 0 * * *";
+    //This job will be triggered at midnight everyday. return "0 0 * * *";
   }
 ```